amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

 * `"linear solver`" [string] refers to a generic linear solver from list `"solvers`".
   It is used in all cases except for `"initialization`" and `"enforce pressure-lambda constraints`".
+  Currently, it is used by the Darcy PK only.

 * `"preconditioner`" [string] specifies preconditioner for linear and nonlinear solvers.